Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: DISCUSSION

-\Cref{fig:negtransfer} shows some examples of when negative transfer might occur.
-In panels \Cref{fig:neg,fig:posneg}, the learner is expected to (eventually) experience negative transfer; in these cases, $\preddist_0$ is closer to $\targettask$ than $\bary{\hypersourcedist}$, and so learning from the source data increases the epistemic error. \Cref{ap:experiments} provides a set of corresponding synthetic experiments that demonstrate empirically the relationship between looseness in the bound and the presence of negative transfer.

-\section{Discussion}
+\section{DISCUSSION}

-Unlike a generalization bound, an epistemic error bound provides a guarantee on a learner's amount of \textit{reducible} error.
-We provided a generic decompositional epistemic error bound for the challenging setting of imperfect multitask learning in the presence of distribution shift, which makes transparent the various factors of both the learning procedure and environment that contribute to epistemic error.
-From this result, we derived corollaries tailored to specific learning settings.
-We also discussed insights regarding appropriate inductive biases and negative transfer.
+Unlike a generalization bound, an epistemic error bound provides a guarantee of a learner's amount of \textit{reducible} error.
+We provided a general decompositional epistemic error bound for the challenging setting of imperfect multitask learning in the presence of distribution shift.

-\paragraph{Limitations.} While we intended the setting developed in \Cref{sec:formulation} to be a maximally general multitask learning setting, some of the assumptions may nevertheless be violated in real-world settings.
-For example, we assume that each task produces each data point independently, and that the source tasks themselves are sampled independently and identically.
-Some settings may introduce sequential dependencies between the tasks (such as in a self-driving setting, where the learner's location depends on their previous location).
+\paragraph{Limitations} While we intended the setting developed in \Cref{sec:formulation} to be maximally general, some of the assumptions may nevertheless be violated in real-world settings.
 Future work could investigate the development of epistemic error bounds in an even more general setting, allowing, for instance, for time dependence in the realization of tasks and data.
+Future work should also look towards the validation of our findings in higher-dimensional settings.